favalosdev/chip8-interpreter/README.md

 ## Running

-To run the interpreter, load one of the roms in the `roms` folder.
+To run the interpreter, load one of the roms in the `roms/games` folder.
 For example:

 ```bash
 cargo run roms/games/Space_Invaders_[David Winter].ch8